jeffreykegler/old_kollos/components/main/kollos/a8lex.lua.md

 This is the code for the Kollos's 8-bit ASCII character reader.
-It's an optional of Kollos's recognizer.
+It's an optional part of Kollos's recognizer.

+Kollos allows custom lexers,
+and this source also contains
+the description of the interface for lexers in general.

 ## The lexer interface